ComposableAnalytics/Docs/docs/Tutorial/Lunch.md

 ## Additional Features

 This is a great version 1.0 of our DataFlow, but what could we put into version 2.0?
-Some ideas would be to add more integration with the Slack App api, to allow interaction from Slack users.
+Some ideas would be to add more integration with the Slack App API, to allow interaction from Slack users.
 What if they don't like the chosen lunch option?
 Could you weight the results so our random selection prefers locations that are closer?
 Or we could introduce a slash command to also activate the dataflow so we can get a new choice.
 Or with that slash command, set the starting location as a parameter instead of hardcoding a specific location.
 Could you get a DataFlow to parse a restaurant's reviews and see what menu items people are talking about?
 Or build out a Composable WebApp for your coworkers to add their lunch orders.
 Try it out!